djeanner/Anatole/readme_last.txt

 ***      Magn.
 Reson.
 Chem., 2018, 56, 449, DOI: 10.1002/mrc.4689.    ***
 *************************************************************************

-          V1.1 vs. V1.0 contains some improvements with respect to performance and efficiency of calculating algorithm and calculation of parameter correlation coefficients.
+      V1.2 vs. V1.0 & V1.1 contains some improvements with respect
+         to performance and efficiency of calculating algorithm.
            No changes were made to the format of input files.

             Working with Bruker NMR format (dataset) only.

            Can be run in standalone mode or via AU programm 'anatolia' from Bruker TopSpin.

               When using with TopSpin it should be located in TopSpinHome/prog/anatolia directory.